Chemaclass/chemaclass.com/content/readings/2016-10-01-the-pragmatic-programmer.md

 <!-- more -->

-## Takeaways
+### Takeaways

+- Don't Repeat Yourself.
+- Mindset is as important as knowledge.
+- Good code is easier to change than bad design.
+- Choose great tools and become fluent with them.

+---

-1. Don’t Repeat Yourself
+#### Don't Repeat Yourself (DRY)

-> “Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.”
+- Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.

-And

-> “DRY is about the duplication of knowledge, of intent.
-It’s about expressing the same thing in two different places, possibly in two totally different ways.”
+- DRY is about the duplication of knowledge, of intent.
+It's about expressing the same thing in two different places, possibly in two totally different ways.

-2. Mindset Is As Important as Knowledge
+#### Mindset is as important as knowledge

 Some important aspects of this mindset include:

 - Taking responsibility for your work by not making excuses or passing blame when things go wrong.
-- Writing software that’s “good enough.”
+- Writing software that's good enough.
 This means not wasting time on things that are better than they need to be to make the product successful.
 - Not ignoring technical debt.
-The authors use the analogy of broken windows for this:
+The authors use the analogy of broken windows:

-> “Don’t leave ‘broken windows’’ (bad designs, wrong decisions, or poor code) unrepaired.
-Fix each one as soon as it is discovered.
+> Don't leave "broken windows" (bad designs, wrong decisions, or poor code) unrepaired.
+> Fix each one as soon as it is discovered.
 If there is insufficient time to fix it properly, then board it up.
-Perhaps you can comment out the offending code, or display a ‘Not Implemented’ message, or substitute dummy data instead.”
+> Perhaps you can comment out the offending code, or display a "Not Implemented" message, or substitute dummy data instead.

-3. Good Code Is Easy To Change

-> “Good Design Is Easier to Change Than Bad Design.”

-4. Choose Great Tools and Become Fluent With Them

-> “Tools amplify your talent.”